 Memory declines with age, and brain functions begin to fade.
 However, regular reading could help slow this process, keeping your mind sharp.
 Here are 200+ great self-help books that you can read to keep you on the path to self-improvement.

 A good reading habit will help you reduce your daily stress, improve your memory, and even make you more creative.
-As it helps to ward off Alzheimer’s and dementia, reading will also keep your mind healthy.
+As it helps to ward off Alzheimer’s and dementia, reading will also enrich you spiritually and keep your mind healthy.

 Whether you can read during breaks at work, on your commute, or even to your child at night, add in as much reading to your day as possible.